GhoulMage/Dream-Emerald/README.md

 * Mega Evolution
 * Fixed Overworld Snow
 * Overworld Snow starts Hail weather in battle
+* Berries in rainy routes will always yield max amount of berries without the need to water them
+* Shiny chance is now 1/1024
+* Sort the bag using START Button
+* Hidden Power type is exposed
+* Change your Pokémon Pokéballs by using them in the bag

 ### Quality Of Life Changes
 * Run indoors